All you need to know about plumbing drain systems: A detailed manual

 What can cause clogs to drainage pipes?

-Clogs can result from a buildup of hair or soap scum, food particles or any other particles.
+Clogs may be caused by a buildup of hair, soap scum, food particles or any other particles.

-Regular cleaning can help keep clogs out of forming.
-It’s recommended to wash your drains every few months.
+Regularly cleaning your plumbing can prevent clogs from forming.
+It’s a good idea to clean your plumbing drain every few months.

-The signs of a leaky plumbing drain include mold growth, water damage and foul odors.
+The signs of a leaky plumbing drain can be seen in water damage, mold growth and foul odors.

-Foul odors can be a sign of a problem in the drainage system of your plumbing.
-It is recommended to have it checked by a professional to address the problem.
+The smell of foul odors could be an indication of a problem in your plumbing drain system.
+It’s best to have it checked by a professional in order to fix the problem.

 Tags: Drains, Plumbing, Tools Categories: Plumber